 4. How to pick a protagonist for my book?

 The underlying principle of deciding on how to pick a suitable protagonist for your book is that your protagonist must line up with the central conflict.
 He must be the primary person that should exist at all significant times in the plot, and one directing the progress of the story.
 If he’s not that person, then he’s not your protagonist.
 A protagonist should have a purpose.

 Hercule Poirot in Agatha Christie’s novels.
 Hazel Lancaster in John Green’s The Fault in our Stars. (purpose: finds new connection despite her terminal illness)

-5. Should I self-edit and proofread as I write a novel?
+5. Should I self-edit and proofread as I write my novel?

-Ruthless, continuous editing and proofreading is one of the best ways to refine and simplify your writing.
+Ruthless, continuous editing and proofreading is one of the best ways to refine and simplify your writing while penning a book.
 Various editing/proofreading rounds help clear your views and ideas down to their final product.
 Even if you are going in for professional editing, first you need to learn to edit the draft yourself, only then should you give it for professional editing.
 Do research on the various types of editing, before approaching an editor.

 6. What is ‘Genres‘ in books?

 Genres serve multiple purposes.
 Categorizing a book by the kind of story/content helps potential readers decide whether your story fits their interest.
 When a book has an identifiable genre, publishers can also market it to suitable readers more effectively.